hoytpr/Lacto_genome/notes.md

 LacR2ae
 (etc.)
 ```
+A planned update will calculate the best coverage and generate a single pair of readfiles.
-These are renamed as `.fastq` files in the next steps when they are concatenated.
+Until then, these sequential files are renamed as `.fastq` files in the next steps when they are concatenated.

 <a name="03"></a>
 `Note 3.` This could also be done with a  well-known `sed` script such as: